Sharmineroz/camera_mouse/README.md

 ![](https://raw.githubusercontent.com/Sharmineroz/camera_mouse/master/screenshots/Screenshot%20%284%29.png).

-The cursor control works like a joystick, it moves the cursor only in the directions of the regions painted in green and one can only left or right click in the regions painted in orange.
+The cursor control works like a joystick, it moves the cursor only in the directions of the regions painted in green and one can only left or right click in the region painted in orange.
 Do a fist to right click and swearing gesture (all fingers together) to left click.

 ![](https://raw.githubusercontent.com/Sharmineroz/camera_mouse/master/screenshots/Screenshot%20%284%29%20-%20Copy.png)